florianeckerstorfer/florian.ec/src/blog/2021-03-20-last-fm-apple-music-2021/index.md

 description:
 ---

 In 2015, shortly after Apple Music came out I [wrote an article about Apple Music and scrobbling to Last.fm](/blog/apple-music-last-fm-scrobbling/) and I still get occasionally questions about it.
-Instead of replying to everyone, I thought it might be time to revisit the topic.
+To celebrate the 15th anniversary of [my Last.fm account](https://www.last.fm/user/feredir), I thought it might be time to revisit the topic.

 ## Mac OS